kyegomez/zeta/docs/zeta/index.md

 )

 pipeline.run(
-    "Load https://www.apac.ai, summarize it, and store it in swarms.txt" )
+    "Load https://www.apac.ai, summarize it, and store it in zeta.txt" )
 ```

 Boom!
 Our first LLM pipeline with two sequential tasks generated the following exchange:

-> Q: Load https://swarms.readthedocs.io, summarize it, and store it in swarms.txt
+> Q: Load https://zeta.readthedocs.io, summarize it, and store it in zeta.txt
-> A: El contenido de https://swarms.readthedocs.io ha sido resumido y almacenado en swarms.txt.
+> A: El contenido de https://zeta.readthedocs.io ha sido resumido y almacenado en zeta.txt.